DiedrichsenLab/MultiTaskBattery/docs/creating_tasks.rst

 Add a new class to the task_file.py file in the `MultiTaskBattery` directory.
 This class should inherit from the `TaskFile` class and should have the following methods:

 - `__init__`: This method should call the `__init__` method of the parent class and set the `self.task_name` attribute to the name of the task.
 - `make_task_file`: This method should create a single task file for the task.
-For a detailed description of the task file, see the `docs/building_experiment.rst` page.

 Implement the task code
 -----------------------